ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

 Pros:
 * Supports Mercurial as well as Git for version control.

-* Supports Semantic Search features such as classes, and interfaces, etc thus saving a lot of time.
+* Supports Semantic Search features such as classes, and interfaces, etc. thus saving a lot of time.

 * Allows you than give developers access to every branch in a repo or restrict access to a single branch which reduces the risk of accidental master/main push, it is a key differentiator for Bitbucket.